realatharva15/cmess_writeup/README.md

 gobuster dir -u http://cmess.thm -w /usr/share/wordlists/dirb/common.txt
 ```
 /.hta                 (Status: 403) [Size: 274]

 /.htpasswd            (Status: 403) [Size: 274]

 /.htaccess            (Status: 403) [Size: 274]

 /0                    (Status: 200) [Size: 3851]

 /01                   (Status: 200) [Size: 4078]

 /1                    (Status: 200) [Size: 4078]

 /1x1                  (Status: 200) [Size: 4078]

 /about                (Status: 200) [Size: 3353]

 /About                (Status: 200) [Size: 3339]

 /admin                (Status: 200) [Size: 1580]

 /api                  (Status: 200) [Size: 0]

 /assets               (Status: 301) [Size: 318] [--> http://cmess.thm/assets/?url=assets]

 /author               (Status: 200) [Size: 3590]

 /blog                 (Status: 200) [Size: 3851]

 /category             (Status: 200) [Size: 3862]

 /cm                   (Status: 500) [Size: 0]

 /feed                 (Status: 200) [Size: 735]

 /fm                   (Status: 200) [Size: 0]

 /index                (Status: 200) [Size: 3851]

 /Index                (Status: 200) [Size: 3851]

 /lib                  (Status: 301) [Size: 312] [--> http://cmess.thm/lib/?url=lib]

 /log                  (Status: 301) [Size: 312] [--> http://cmess.thm/log/?url=log]

 /login                (Status: 200) [Size: 1580]

 /robots.txt           (Status: 200) [Size: 65]

 /search               (Status: 200) [Size: 3851]

 /Search               (Status: 200) [Size: 3851]

 /server-status        (Status: 403) [Size: 274]

 /sites                (Status: 301) [Size: 316] [--> http://cmess.thm/sites/?url=sites]

 /src                  (Status: 301) [Size: 312] [--> http://cmess.thm/src/?url=src]

 /tags                 (Status: 200) [Size: 3139]

 /tag                  (Status: 200) [Size: 3874]

 /themes               (Status: 301) [Size: 318] [--> http://cmess.thm/themes/?url=themes]

 /tmp                  (Status: 301) [Size: 312]

+the only useful directory to us is the /admin directory as it has a login page.
 following the hint given to us by the creator of this ctf, we will enumerate the subdomains(vhosts). for that we will have to find whats common in the false responses. as you can see below, each response has different response sizes but the words are common. so we will use the amount of words as out filtering standard. any response which contains exactly 522 words shall be omitted.

 ```bash